 If you venture into the Magic Kingdom® before the Park opens, you can accompany the Disney World Railroad engineers as they ready the massive steam trains for another day of service.
 Walk the backstage roundhouse where the trains are stored and serviced, and ride the rails as you explore how Walt Disney's lifetime love of steam trains led to their becoming an integral part of the Magic Kingdom.
 All aboard!
 Tour the two 4-6-0s (Walter E. Disney and Roger Broggie) a 2-6-0 (Lilly Belle) and a 4-4-0 (Roy Disney).
 The engines were repatriated from Mexico and were built between 1916 and 1928.
 Save a bundle of cash on Walt Disney World discount tickets in “The Ultimate Insider's Disney World Savings Guide”.

-Henry M. Flagler was the developer of the Florida East Coast RR and luxury hotels on Florida's east coast, starting in 1885.
-With the completion of the Florida Keys Overseas Railway in 1912, rail travel to Key West was now possible.
-Admission is free to organized school groups from K through 12, with advance reservations.
+Henry M. Flagler was the developer of the Florida East Coast Railroad and luxury hotels on Florida's east coast, starting in 1885.
+With the completion of the "railroad that went to sea", the Florida Keys Overseas Railway in 1912, rail travel to Key West was now made possible.
+Admission to the Flagler Railroad museum is free to organized school groups from K through 12, with advance reservations.
 Flagler was inducted into the National Railroad Hall of Fame in 2010.
 Directions.

 Rent a locomotive for an hour at the Florida Railroad Museum.
 After a brief instruction session, you can take the controls and run a locomotive with an engineer.
 Special services include train charters, entire car charters, cab rides and birthday specials.
 Weekend train rides are scheduled year round.
 Museum is the rolling stock with historical items on display.
 A twenty five minute, full size "Thomas the Tank Engine" train rides run on weekends.
 Directions.